The Wonders of Compound Interest

 • Savings account, checking account, certificate of deposit (CDs): When you deposit money into a bank account that pays interest, such as a savings account, the interest is credited to your account and added to your balance.
 This will increase your balance over time.

 • 401(k) Accounts and Investment Accounts: 401(k) and investment account earnings also add up over time.
-Daily stock gains are calculated based on the previous day’s performance.
+We calculate daily stock gains based on the previous day’s performance.
 You can grow your bankroll even faster by reinvesting your dividends and making regular deposits.

 • Student loans, mortgages, and other personal loans: Compound interest works against you when you borrow.
 When you borrow money, you accrue interest on any money you don’t pay back.
 If you don’t pay the interest charges within the period stated in your loan, they’re “capitalized,” or added to your initial loan balance.
 After that, future interest accrues on the new, larger loan balance.
 Calculate how much your interest will add up to (and how much extra payments can save you) with our student loan calculator.

 • Credit cards: Credit cards charge interest on the balance on the card each month.
 If you do not make any other charges to your card and pay the accrued interest monthly, your balance will remain the same.
-However, if you don’t have enough payments to cover the new interest for the month, they will be credited to your credit card balance.
+If your payments don’t cover the new interest, it is credited to your credit card balance.
 The next month’s interest is then calculated based on that higher amount.
 Over time, this can cause your balance to skyrocket.

 • Give yourself time: In compound interest, the power of time is everything.
 The sooner you start saving and investing, the longer you can grow that money.
 That’s why it’s important to start saving for retirement as early as possible.
 The sooner you start, the less money you have to save yourself.
 Most of your retirement savings can grow with compound interest.